joseeden/joeden/docs/021-Software-Engineering/021-Javascript/010-Starter-Notes.md

 ![](/img/docs/12072024-js-hello-world.png)

 Type in the command below and hit enter.
-NOtice that it won't open an alert window.
+Notice that it won't open an alert window.
 This is because it is evaluating the `if` condition.
 Since the `if` condition is not met, then it did not evaluate the alert message.

 ```bash
 let js = 'boring'